-If you've run out of content on Netflix and/or Amazon Prime Video and you're dying for something new to watch, I highly recommend grabbing a Hulu subscription and binge-watching the following TV shows.
+If you've run out of content on Netflix and/or Amazon Prime Video and you're dying for something new to watch, I highly recommend grabbing Hulu and binge-watching the following TV shows.

 4. The X-Files

 Government conspiracies, alien sightings, strange scientific anomalies, and so much more.

 The X-Files has everything a geek could want in a mystery thriller, save for the fact that there are too many monster-of-the-week episodes that end up dragging out the overarching mythology and storyline.

 For a more streamlined show that's similar, try Fringe (which isn't available to stream anywhere as of this writing, unfortunately).